 7] Change the Default Tab of Task Manager

-If you need to keep an eye on a particular tab all the time, it is best to change the default tab from process to anything you like.
+If you need to keep a particular tab open all the time, it is best to change the default tab from the process to one you prefer.

 Available under the Options menu, you can change it to app history, startup, and so on.